This post may contain affiliate links. You can view our affiliate disclosure here.

 The Titleist TSi4 driver has a similar popularity to the TSi1, and much less than the TSi2 and TSi3.
 As such, there aren’t many reviews of the driver out there, either from professional critics or consumers.

 With that said, critic reviews have been very positive on the whole.
-The driver has a 4/5 customer rating on Rock Bottom Golf and a 4.8/5 aggregate rating.
+The driver has a 4/5 customer rating on Rock Bottom Golf.

 What People Like